Nishnabotna River: Lower river

 The East and West rivers merge in southwestern Fremont County and continue as the Nishnabotna River for its short course past Hamburg and into northwestern Atchison County, Missouri, where it flows into the Missouri River 2 mi (3 km) west of Watson.

 In the last mile of the river it flows from Missouri to Nebraska and back to Missouri before entering the Missouri River in west central Atchison County, MO.
 This is because an 1867 flood straightened a bend in the Missouri and caused the Nishnabotna to flow about two miles further to reach the Missouri.
-The Nishnabotna forms roughly the southeastern border of the 5,000 acre McKissick Island which was the land Nebraska and Missouri both claimed.
+The Nishnabotna forms roughly the southeastern border of the 5,000-acre McKissick Island, which was the land Nebraska and Missouri both claimed.
 The Supreme Court in 1904 officially drew the border with Nebraska getting the land although it is east of Nebraska's normal eastern border which is the river.
 At Hamburg, the river has a mean annual discharge of 1,441 cubic feet per second.

 Recreation

-Parks along the river include Botna Bend in Hancock, Willow Slough Wildlife Management Area 3 miles southwest of Henderson, and Riverton Wildlife Management Area, just north of Riverton.
+Parks along the river include Botna Bend in Hancock, Willow Slough Wildlife Management Area, three miles southwest of Henderson, and Riverton Wildlife Management Area, just north of Riverton.
 Canoe rentals are available at Botna Bend.
 The best paddling is between Hancock and Carson on the west fork and between Lewis and Griswold on the east fork (see "Paddling Iowa" by Nate Hoogeveen).
 The Wabash Trace Nature Trail crosses both forks.
-At its crossing of the west fork one can see the wreckage of a freight train that derailed and went into the drink in the 1960s.
+At its crossing of the west fork, one can see the wreckage of a freight train that derailed and went into the river in the 1960s.